MegaBuster0214/Shalla_Blacklist_to_Unbound/README.md

 # Convert Shalla's Blacklist into blocklists for Unbound
-Convert Shalla's Blacklist files into blocklists for Unbound DNS server
+This tool will convert Shalla's Blacklist files into blocklists for Unbound DNS server.
+The goal of making this tool is to allow for simple web content filtering through DNS instead of a proxy server.
+This in turn allows for URL filtering regardless of protocol (HTTP, HTTPS).

 Please ensure your are authorized to use Shalla's Blacklists per the license page.  http://www.shallalist.de/licence.html